How Long Will it Take to Build My Home?

 Both of these take a certain amount of time to get arranged.
 It is important that you know of important deadlines for each

-- Temporary Power pole must be installed at the site before we will order the foundation to be poured.
+- A temporary Power pole must be installed at the site before we will order the foundation to be poured.

 A homeowner who is ahead of the game will complete their application for permanent power and arrange for the temporary power pole to be installed at the same time they are getting their application for their building permit.